iliur/Personal-Website/README.md

 http://ruili.click/

-Made with React & Hosted on AWS
+Made with React & hosted on AWS